oniongithub/onions-gs-lua/README.md

 * **Teleport Prediction** - Super scuffed teleportation prediction for exploit charge.
 * **Word Hitmarkers** - Displays text in 3D space when you hit an enemy.
 * **Custom Crosshair** - Allows you to create a custom crosshair that is present on snipers as well.
+* **Crosshair Preview** - Allows you to see what your crosshair will look like with the menu in the way ingame.
 * **Thirdperson Extension** - Allows you to toggle collisions and set a custom distance.
 * **Remove Adverts** - Removes materials that relate to server advertisements.
 * **Hideshots Indicator** - Adds a hideshots indicator to the default GS indicators.